MattStockton/MattStockton.github.io/_posts/2024-11-15-anthropic-prompt-engineering-workbench.markdown

 ---
 layout: single
 title: "Thoughts on Anthropic's Updated Prompt Engineering Workbench"
-excerpt: "Anthropic’s updated prompt workbench makes testing, refining, and deploying prompts much smoother.
+excerpt: "Anthropic's updated prompt workbench makes testing, refining, and deploying prompts much smoother.
 It blends automation with flexibility — letting you generate test cases, tweak prompts, and evaluate results all in one place.
 A well-designed tool for serious prompt engineering."
+category: "Building with LLMs"
+tags: ["prompt-engineering", "anthropic", "workbench", "testing", "tooling"]
 ---

 Before we dive in, take 10 minutes to watch [Anthropic’s demo video](https://x.com/alexalbert__/status/1857134866900639799).
 Seeing the tool in action is way more valuable than any written summary — mine included.